ChadLefort/gensheet-uploader/README.md

 ### How do I get set up? ###

-* Have the following install:
+* Have the following installed:
   * Node.js & NPM
   * Python 2.7.10
   * MySQL